Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/secondassigment.rst

 finding all of the ‘figure’ tags with the method ‘find_all’ from BeautifulSoup and then counting the number of tags per paper and appending that number to a list.
-You’ll get the bar graph as soons as you execute the Python file called ‘visualization.py’as a png.
+You’ll get the bar graph as soons as you execute the Python file called ‘visualization.py’ as a png.

 For executing the ‘visualization.py’ file, inside the ‘2ndAssigment’ directory,
 run: